sony/nnabla/doc/python/file_format_converter/Function-Level_Support_Status.rst

       Atan                                     ✓      ATan
       Atan2                                                                               Not yet implemented.
       Atanh                                    ✓      ATanh
-      AvgPool                                  △      Pad, Transpose, AveragePooling      Some feature is not supported by Nnabla such as Pad's edge mode.
+      AvgPool                                  △      Pad, AveragePooling, Transpose      Some feature is not supported by Nnabla such as Pad's edge mode.
       AvgPool3D                                                                           Not yet implemented.
       BatchMatMul                              ✓      BatchMatmul, Transpose
       BiasAdd                                  ✓      Add2, Reshape